codercommand/codercommand.github.io/content/arcade blog/arcade GDD/index.md

 # Game Mechanics & Features

-##### Dual Piloting

-When testing [Demise]({{< ref "demise" >}}) at the Falmouth Games Expo, I found parents would sometimes dual pilot.
-One person might control when to shoot, and the other would control movement.
-I believe this could be made an interesting game mechanic.

-This mechanic would work in the same way as having two TV remotes and fighting over which channel to watch with your sibling.
-Both players have full controls and could control the spaceship solo, but they're also able to work together and delegate between them who's controlling what.

-_The implementation would likely work by allowing two people to use input from different controllers if they're playing from the same device.
-Getting this to work for two players connected over the internet would have to be experimented with.
-If the game doesn't do movement prediction and all movement is calculated on the server, then this would be really easy to do for players connected over the internet too._

 ##### Omnidirectional Movement

 Spaceships should be able to move in all directions including backwards just like with quadcopter drones.
 Different spaceships will be better at moving in certain directions, certain atmospheres, etc...
 This does not mean you can't move in a certain direction, but your spaceship and environment will affect movement speed or drift in certain directiosn, etc...

+The omnidirectional movement will be based on the original inspiration [Demise]({{< ref "demise" >}}).
+Drone FPV videos are also a good example of what this might look like:

+{{< youtube Tjpfm5KFvJ0 >}}

+{{< youtube rzdk8_7H5Fw >}}

 ##### Physics Inspired Movement

-Spaceships should have their movement based on multiple variable like velocity, acceleration, air friction, etc...
-There should be different spaceships with different configurations so they have advantages and disadvantages based on play style, map, or location in the map.
+Spaceships have their movement based on multiple variable like velocity, acceleration, air friction, etc...
+Different spaceships have different configurations creating advantages and disadvantages based on play style, map, or location in the map.

 ##### Counter Measures